-- made; a description of the gift; the amount or value of the gift; and the date on which the gift was received; - 5.
+- A description of the consideration, if any, for which the income was received; - 4.
+In the case of a gift, the name, address and business activity of the donor and any intermediary through which the gift was made; a description of the gift; the amount or value of the gift; and the date on which the gift was received; - 5.
 In the case of a loan, the annual interest rate and the security, if any, given for the loan, and the term of the loan. - (c) Business Entity Income Disclosure.
-When income of a business entity, including income of a sole proprietorship, is required to be reported, the statement shall contain: - The name, address, and a general description of the business activity of the business entity; - 2.
-The name of every person from whom the business entity received payments if the filer's pro rata share of gross receipts from such person was equal to or greater than ten thousand dollars (\$10,000). - required to be reported, a designated employee shall list the name and address of each business entity in which he or she is a director, officer, partner, trustee, employee, or in which he or she holds any position of management, a description of the business activity in which the business entity is engaged, and the designated employee's position with the business entity.
+When income of a business entity, including income of a sole proprietorship, is required to be reported3, the statement shall contain: - The name, address, and a general description of the business activity of the business entity; - The name of every person from whom the business entity received payments if the filer's pro rata share of gross receipts from such person was equal to or greater than ten thousand dollars (\$10,000). - (d) Business Position Disclosure.
+When business positions are required to be reported, a designated employee shall list the name and address of each business entity in which he or she is a director, officer, partner, trustee, employee, or in which he or she